 Is a steam room or sauna better for skin?

 On the other hand, a steam room is heated with moist air.
-Dr. Rekha Singh refers to the steam room as ideal for individuals with dry or itchy skin, as the moisture helps hydrate the skin.
+Dr. Rekha Singh refers to the steam room as ideal for individuals with dry or itchy skin, as the moisture can help hydrate the organ.

 RELATED: Steam Room Vs Sauna